Differential Tractography

 ---|---|

-TIPS If you don’t have controls subjects, there are publicly available connectometry database available at https://brain.labsolver.org.
+TIPS If you don’t have control subjects, there are publicly available connectometry databases available at https://brain.labsolver.org.
 However, most dMRI metrics (especially DTI metrics) are very sensitive to acquisition parameters, and likely you will get many false positive results just due to acquisition differences.
-The following are public available connectometry databases:
+The following are publicly available connectometry databases:

 - HCP Aging (age: 36+ y)